In the Path of the Ancient Olmec Tour

 This morning’s drive takes us to Chalcatzingo.
 Rising dramatically from the expansive plains of Morelos is the spectacular volcanic mountain upon which the site is situated.
 In ancient cosmology, the cleft mountain represents the emerging place, and Chalcatzingo was the earliest mountain of creation.

-Within the spectacular Templo Mayor Museum are artifacts that have been found in the excavations.
-Here see the monumental carved disk that portrays the death of Coyolxauhqui, the moon goddess.
+Within the spectacular Templo Mayor Museum are artifacts found in the excavations.
+Here, see the monumental carved disk that portrays the death of Coyolxauhqui, the moon goddess.
 Gather this evening for our farewell dinner party in one of the city’s exceptional restaurants, where the chef puts a hip spin on traditional Mexican cuisine.
 (B/ /D)

 Day 10 Depart Mexico City